juandpinto/thesis-manuscript/source/11_background.md

-Nation (2016), p.
-103:
-> Dividing a corpus into sub-corpora allows the creation of range and dispersion figures.
-In some ways range figures are more important than frequency figures, because a range figure shows how widely used a word is, and this indicates its “general service”.
-Brysbaert and New (2009) found that a range measure was a good predictor of lexical decision times.
-Carroll, Davies and Richman (1971) found in their study that frequency and their measure of dispersion correlated at .8538 (page xxix), showing that the more widely used a word is, the more likely it is to be frequent.
-Some words however are frequent in just one or two texts or sub-corpora and may not even occur in others.
-The use of a range or dispersion figure or both can indicate such words.

-Brysbert and New (2009), pp. 984–5:
-> Another variable that has been proposed as an alternative to WF frequency is the contextual diversity (CD) of a word (Adelman, Brown, & Quesada, 2006).
-This variable refers to the number of passages (documents) in a corpus containing the word.
-So, rather than calculating how often a word appeared in the BNC, Adelman et al. measured how many of the 3,144 text samples in the corpus contained the word.
-They found that the CD measure explained 1%–3% more of the variance in the Elexicon data.

 Brezina and Gablasova (105), p.
 8:
 > ARF is a measure that takes into account both the absolute frequency of a lexical item and its distribution in the corpus (Savicky´and Hlava´c ˇ ova´2002; Hlava´c ˇ ova´2006).
 Thus if a word occurs with a relatively high absolute frequency only in a small number of texts, the ARF will be small (cf. Cerma´k and Kr ˇ en 2005; Kilgarriff 2009).
 All four wordlists were then sorted according to the ARF that ensured that only words that are frequent in a large variety of texts appeared in the top positions in the wordlists.